Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Gaerne GRS Motorcycle Boots

-Gaerne is probably not one of the most widely recognized names in motorcycle boots, at least in the U.S.A.
+Gaerne is not one of the most widely recognized names in motorcycle boots, at least in the U.S.A.

-But you may recognize some of their sponsored racers, including Makoto Tamada (MotoGP); James Toseland and old-timer Ruben Xaus (WSBK); and Jakob Smrz and Sylvain Guintoli in the 250cc World Championship class.
+The list includes Makoto Tamada (MotoGP); James Toseland and old-timer Ruben Xaus (WSBK); and Jakob Smrz and Sylvain Guintoli in the 250cc World Championship class.

 And don't forget Mike LaRocco and others in AMA Motocross.